Eunsooooo/3sh3_assignment2/README.md

 Eunsu Kim:
 - Implemented command parsing, background execution using &, and the history feature that stores up to five recent commands
 - Added the history and !! commands to view and rerun previous inputs
-- Added a brief explanation of the code
+- Added commenting and a brief explanation of the code in the readme file

 Momina Hassan: